-Okay, so I’ve got a thing for a pair of demon hunting brothers that wear flannel, drive around in a classic car and swig too much booze.
+Okay, so I’ve got a thing for a pair of demon-hunting brothers that wear flannel, drive around in a classic car and swig too much booze.
 Vampires, werewolves, ghouls, ghosts, demons, angels, gods, monsters…yeah, I’ve been on a Supernatural binge-watching kick.
-At least once a year I start back over at the very first episode and work my way through 12…no, 13 soon-to-be 14 seasons of this television show.
+At least once a year I start back over at the very first episode and work my way through 15 seasons of this television show.
 Right now, as I work on migrating websites at my regular 9-to-5 I’m listening to it.
-I’ve managed to make it to the middle of Season 4 in the course of a week.
+I’ve managed to make it to the middle of Season 2 in the course of a week.

 Geez, Beth, shouldn’t you be doing something besides watching Supernatural?
 Like…writing?

 Well, yeah.
-But here’s the thing: when I get into one of these moods, I wind up with a rough manuscript outline.
+But here’s the thing: when I get into one of these moods, I find wiring inspiration.
+I wind up with a rough manuscript outline.
 Every.
 Single.
 Time.

 And for those of you that say binge-watching, or in my case at the moment, binge-listening, is bad for you, think again.
 When you binge-watch a television show that you enjoy, it makes you happy and when you’re happy, your brain produces dopamine, a chemical in our bodies that gives us a drug-like high of happiness.
 Read the articles about it.
 Be happy.
 Seriously.

 For me, it’s like hanging out with old friends.
 Sam and Dean Winchester are a fictional family to me.
 I’m invested in their story, whether they live or die, stop the apocalypse, fall in love, etc. So to binge-listen while I’m working or writing is comforting.
 Their voices are familiar.
 The sound of the ’67 Chevy Impala driving is soothing.
 Hearing Bobby say, “Idjits!” makes me smile.